andrewzcsse/New-Blog/_posts/2024-3-15-Review_Ticket_#2.md

 ## Timer
 - Fixed the timer so that it actually counts up as play time increases
+    - Imported GameConttrol.js into GameSteup.js so that the functions for running the timer would actually work

 ## Lopez fix
 - Made the tube at the end of the Lopez level bigger so that the sprite can fit in the tube

+# Plans for Next Week

+## Fix the movement
+- I want to change the jumpin mechanic since right now all sprites teleport from point a to point b when jumping instead of actually travelling
+    - Can use tri 1 code for this

+# Begin level development with teammmates
+- Ideas
+    -